Five Simple Strategies to Get Kids to Eat a Healthy Breakfast

 Starting the day with a nutrient-dense meal gives kids the energy they need to focus in school and helps keep hunger at bay until it’s time for lunch.
-Sun Basket registered dietitian Kaley Todd has five easy suggestions for getting a nutritious breakfast on the table and converting your kids to this healthy habit.
+Sun Basket's team of dietitians have five easy suggestions for getting a nutritious breakfast on the table and converting your kids to this healthy habit.
 Plus, building this healthy foundation at a young age helps develop lifelong habits.

 DIY Breakfast Bowl

 Whole grains like oats are a great breakfast option.
 They are high in fiber, which helps to keep blood glucose levels stable and sustain energy.
 Researchers have found that when elementary school kids eat oatmeal for breakfast, their test scores are higher.
 Encourage your kids to customize their bowl with milk, yogurt, fruit, nuts, seeds, or spices like cinnamon.
 Kids are more likely to eat the foods they help prepare.
 Pro tip: Cook your grains in the slow cooker overnight and wake to a warm breakfast, ready in seconds.

 Dinner for Breakfast

 There’s no reason your kids can’t enjoy dinner in the morning.
 A bowl of warm soup, whole-grain pasta, or flatbread with vegetables can get your child excited about breakfast.